 The unaudited interim consolidated financial statements reflect all adjustments (of a normal and recurring nature) which management considers necessary for a fair presentation of such statements for these periods.
 The consolidated statements of income for the interim periods presented are not necessarily indicative of the results for the full year.

-The consolidated balance sheet at December 31, 2006 was derived from the audited consolidated balance sheet of ExlService Holdings included in the Company's 2006 Form 10-K.
+The consolidated balance sheet at December 31, 2006 was extracted from the audited consolidated balance sheet of ExlService Holdings included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2006.